netwerk-digitaal-erfgoed/infrastructure/README.md

 ### DNS

 Configure an A record for each application hostname and for `kubernetes.netwerkdigitaalerfgoed.nl` pointing to your load balancer’s public IP address.
+Our current settings are (`kubectl get ingress`):

+Load balancer public IP address: `178.128.138.52`.

+Hostnames:

+- demo.netwerkdigitaalerfgoed.nl
+- ldwizard.netwerkdigitaalerfgoed.nl
+- termennetwerk.netwerkdigitaalerfgoed.nl
+- termennetwerk-api.netwerkdigitaalerfgoed.nl